marcoplaitano/evemenu/README.md

 # evemenu

-This script lets the user interact with a non-intrusive menu based on [dmenu].
+This script lets you interact with a custom *actions menu* based on [dmenu].

 The idea is to expand on the basic functionality of **dmenu** by defining personal commands, applications, routines and other scripts to run with it.